 …as you can see from the bar chart on the right at the top, the average ethical fund performs better.
 This chart shows the seven year returns of average ethical and average mainstream funds to June 2011.
 As you can see, across the three categories of Australian shares, international shares and balanced growth funds mainstream investments have been outdone by their ethical counterparts.
 Even with the difference between ethical and mainstream funds being only 0.75%, when that is compounded over seven years it starts to make a big difference.

 Yes, past performance is not a guarantee of future performance, but, the longer the time period of historical data you are looking at, the more indicative that data becomes for the future.
-After all, Australia has only lost once to the Bangladesh cricket team (but, being a big cricket fan you already knew that, right?)
+After all, Australia has only lost once in a 50/50 match and one test match to the Bangladesh cricket team (but, being a big cricket fan you already knew that, right?)

 Average Ethical Vs Average Mainstream Funds 7 Year Returns to 2005